What are some fun and interesting ways to encourage employee engagement with my team that do not take tons of time or money?

 The important thing is to make employee engagement an ongoing project, set goals and clear objectives, make it fun and engaging, and monitor your progress regularly to see what’s working.

-Would you like to find out how engaged your employees are? strategic HR inc. can help.
+Would you like to find out how engaged your employees are?
+Strategic HR can help.
 We will create a custom survey to mirror your work environment and goals for the business, administer the survey as a neutral third party, and summarize the findings with recommendations for improvement.
 To learn more about our employee surveys, contact us now.